-Approximately 1,000 acres of ROW and 15 miles of access roads would be initially treated in Fall 2022 through fall 2023.
-In addition, BPA proposes to remove approximately 100 trees in, or adjacent to, the ROW, and to remove limbs from approximately 50 trees in, or adjacent to, the ROW.
+Approximately 1,000 acres of ROW and 15 miles of access roads would be initially treated by chipping vegetation, applying herbicides, mowing, manual cutting (cut, lop, and scatter), and side limbing in Fall 2022 through fall 2023.
 A follow-up treatment of re-sprouting target vegetation would be conducted by October 2024.
 Additional vegetation management may be necessary in subsequent years of the vegetation management cycle in discrete areas of noxious weeds, or where BPA personnel discover vegetation that poses a hazard to the transmission line.
 All debris would be disposed of onsite, along the ROW, using on-site chipping/mulching, or "cut, lop, and scatter" techniques.